sandrahagevall/js-project-movies/README.md

 - Using `$` prefix in styled-components to avoid React DOM warnings
 - Nested component hover effects without class names in styled-components
 - Used environment variables (`import.meta.env.VITE_TMDB_API_KEY`) for secure API key storage
+- Handled Netlify’s secrets scanning when deploying a Vite frontend by explicitly omitting a public API key from secret detection, since Vite exposes VITE_* variables to the client by design.

 ## Work Progress -